Payment Methods & Processing

 Electronic Funds Transfers (EFT) are another efficient option for transferring funds electronically.
 They enable businesses and individuals to make secure payments, facilitating financial transactions such as supplier payments or international transfers.

-In the online realm, payment gateways act as critical intermediaries between buyers and sellers, securely processing payment information and facilitating smooth transactions from various payment methods, including credit cards, debit cards, and digital wallets.
+Online, payment gateways act as critical intermediaries between buyers and sellers, securely processing payment information and facilitating smooth transactions from various payment methods, including credit cards, debit cards, and digital wallets.
 They are a crucial backbone for e-commerce, allowing businesses to seamlessly accept online payments.

 In recent years, the emergence of cryptocurrencies, like Bitcoin and Ethereum, has introduced a new dimension to payment methods.
 Cryptocurrencies leverage blockchain technology to enable secure and decentralised transactions, offering an alternative for online purchases or peer-to-peer transfers.